South Yorkshire Police and Crime Commissioner: Powers and functions

 The work of the South Yorkshire Police and Crime Commissioner is scrutinised by the South Yorkshire Police and Crime Panel, made up of elected councillors from the four local authorities in South Yorkshire.

 Police and crime plan

 The South Yorkshire Police and Crime Plan 2013/17 was published in 2013 and was refreshed in 2014.

 Salary

-The annual salary of the South Yorkshire Police and Crime Commissioner is £86,700.
+The annual salary of the South Yorkshire Police and Crime Commissioner was £86,700 in 2021.